alexanderkiel/fhir2csv/README.md

 }
 ```

 Here `.code.coding[]?` descents into the Coding followed by `[.system, .code`] which extract the system and code into an array.
-The array is than compared to the `["http://loinc.org", "8462-4"]` array.
+The array is then compared to the `["http://loinc.org", "8462-4"]` array.

 After the appropriate Observation component is selected, the filter `.valueQuantity.value` extracts its quantity value.